astropy/astropy/docs/models/parameters.rst

 >>> ch2.c0_0
 [-34.2, 10]

-- The number of parameter sets is stored in an attribute `paramdim`
+- The number of parameter sets is stored in an attribute `~astropy.models.models.Model.paramdim`.

 >>> ch2.paramdim
 2